 Role annotations can also be used should a programmer wish to write a class with a representational (or phantom) role.
-However, as a class with non-nominal roles can quickly lead to class instance incoherence, it is necessary to also specify IncoherentInstances (page 361) to allow non-nominal roles for classes.
+However, as a class with non-nominal roles can quickly lead to

-The other place where role annotations may be necessary are in hs-boot files (How to compile mutually recursive modules (page 175)), where the right-hand sides of definitions can be omitted.
+The other place where role annotations may be necessary are in hs-boot files (How to compile mutually recursive modules (page 188)), where the right-hand sides of definitions can be omitted.
 As usual, the types/classes declared in an hs-boot file must match up with the definitions in the hs file, including down to the roles.
 The default role for datatypes is representational in hs-boot files, corresponding to the common use case.